 A court date will be set, and you will appear before a judge.
 You will have the opportunity to explain your situation to the judge.
 You will usually appear before a judge without the abuser being present.
 When you return for your second appearance in court, on the date indicated in your order, the abuser has a right to be present.
 Both you and the abuser will have the opportunity to tell the judge what happened between you.
 You are allowed to bring a lawyer to this hearing.
 At the end of this hearing, the judge will determine if you should receive a final order, for how long, and under what conditions.

 What can you do if the abuser violates the order?

 If the abuser violates any of the other parts of the order, call the police.
 For some violations (having contact with you or coming to the house, for example) or if the abuser violated the order by committing a crime, (for example, stalking you, harassing you or trespassing) the local police must sign a criminal complaint for contempt of the court order.

 Contact An Experienced Cape Cod Domestic Violence Lawyer

-If you are the victim of domestic violence please contact Attorney Mike Suarez at (508) 759-1122 for a free consultation.
+If you are the victim of domestic violence please contact Attorney Mike Suarez at (508) 759-1122 for a consultation.